ssk-d/fireflutter/README.md

 # Fire Flutter

-A free, open source, rapid development flutter package to build social apps, community apps, blogs apps, and much more.
+A free, open source, rapid development flutter package to build apps like shopping mall, social community, or any kind of apps.

 - Complete features.\
   This package has complete features (see Features below) that most of apps are needed.